Community-Engaged Research

 Students are also looking for experiential learning and transferable job skills to give them better chances of success as they enter a competitive labour market.

-Finally, national research funding bodies (like the Tri-Council) are increasingly funding community-based research for faculty, but building geniune relationships takes time, which isn’t always funded.
+Finally, national research funding bodies (like the Tri-Council) are increasingly funding community-engaged research for faculty, but building geniune relationships takes time, which isn’t always funded.

 What is the benefit of this program?